• Home / Biography of Maryam Rajavi

 In 1984, she became the first woman in modern Iranian history to lead a major political organization.
 She became co-leader of the PMOI/MEK before being elected its secretary-general four years later.

-During this period, a generation of women took up difficult leadership positions under her leadership, bringing about a historical change in the PMOI/MEK.
+During this period, a generation of women stepped into challenging leadership roles under her guidance, bringing about a historical change in the PMOI/MEK.
 The female cadres of the People’s Mojahedin faced one of the most complex political battles in contemporary history against a cruel religious dictatorship.
 During the last three decades, competent women have been elected to head the PMOI.
 A woman is presently the organization’s secretary-general.

 President-elect of the National Council of Resistance of Iran (NCRI)